• Skip to primary navigation

 Storing and Freezing

-After 2 days, if the buns lose their freshness, reheating them for 5 minutes in a medium-heat oven usually do the trick for me.
-They come out as they’re just fresh baked!
+After 2 days, if the buns lose their freshness, reheating them for 5 minutes in a medium-heat oven usually does the trick.
+They come out tasting just like they were freshly baked!

 More Easy Buns and Rolls Recipes